K-Khud/JuniorTestAssignment/README.md

 # Junior Developer Assignment
 Legend: Our client is a clothing brand that is looking for a simple web app to use in their warehouses.
 To do their work efficiently, the warehouse workers need a fast and simple listing page per product category, where they can check simple product and availability information from a single UI.
-There are three product categories they are interested in for now: jackets, shirts, and accessories.
+There are three product categories they are interested in for now: gloves, facemasks, and beanies.

 # Technical Solutions